pratap011/logistics-management/README.md

 - Start the server by running ```nodemon app.js```.
 - Test it out using Postman or any other API testing platform.

+ Note: Once a user is registered, copy the JWT Token received and set it inside headers.